 Each guide corresponds to a single stage of the onboarding process, making this experience gradual.

-When a stage is completed, then, the corresponding guide wins the thick, and the progress bar fills up some more.
+When a stage is completed, then, the corresponding guide wins the tick, and the progress bar fills up some more.

 How do end-users operate Checklists?